stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Because doctors save lives.”
 He spoke with absolute certainty.
 Lady Petherham reached out and took his hand, holding it gently as William unwrapped the bandages from his patient's arm with surprising dexterity in his thick fingers.
 She looked over towards Lord Havelock.

-“Georgie's sister...” she began by way of explanation.
+“Georgie's sister…” she began by way of explanation.
 “She fell ill.
-Not long after her father... passed away.
+Not long after her father… passed away.
 They both did.
-The doctors did their best... but in the end...”
+The doctors did their best… but in the end…”

 Despite herself, Julia felt an almost overwhelming need to comfort this poor woman.
 So much tragedy in her life, it was little wonder she appeared so cold.